 If you decide to attend the meeting in person, upon your arrival you will need to register as a visitor with the security desk on the Plaza level of One Wells Fargo Center.
-Please be sure to have picture identification with you at the time of registration.
+Please be sure to have state or government issued photo identification with you at the time of registration.
 After a determination that you are a registered holder of RFMD common stock as of the record date, you will receive a security pass that will allow you to access the offices of Womble Carlyle Sandridge & Rice and attend our annual meeting.
-If you are not a registered holder, please be sure that you bring a proxy issued to you in your name by your brokerage firm, bank or other nominee, as well as your picture identification, to present to the security desk at the time of registration.
+If you are not a registered holder, please be sure that you bring your state or government issued photo identification as well as either (i) a proxy issued to you in your name by your brokerage firm, bank or other nominee, or (ii) a brokerage statement showing your beneficial ownership of RFMD common stock as of the record date (and a legal proxy from your brokerage firm, bank or other nominee if you wish to vote your shares at the meeting), to present to the security desk at the time of registration.

 You may revoke your proxy at any time before it is exercised by filing with our corporate secretary an instrument revoking it, filing a duly executed proxy bearing a later date (including a proxy given over the Internet or by telephone) or by attending the meeting and electing to vote in person.
 All shares of our common stock represented by valid proxies received pursuant to this solicitation, and not revoked before they are exercised, will be voted in the manner specified.
-If no specification is made, properly executed and returned proxies will be voted "for" all director nominees, "for" approval, on an advisory basis, of the compensation of our Named Executive Officers, "for" approval of the 2012 Stock Incentive Plan, "for" approval of the amendment of the Employee Stock Purchase Plan to increase the number of shares authorized for issuance, and "for" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2013.
+If no specification is made, properly executed and returned proxies will be voted "for" all director nominees, "for" approval, on an advisory basis, of the compensation of our Named Executive Officers, and "for" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2014.
 Management is not aware of any matters, other than those specified herein, that will be presented for action at the annual meeting.
 If other matters are properly presented at the annual meeting for consideration, the agents named on the proxy card will have the discretion to vote on those matters for you.

 The presence in person or by proxy of a majority of the shares of our common stock outstanding on the record date constitutes a quorum for purposes of voting on a particular matter and conducting business at the meeting.
 Once a share is represented for any purpose at a meeting, it is deemed present for quorum purposes for the remainder of the meeting.
 Brokers that are members of certain securities exchanges and that hold shares of our common stock in street name on behalf of beneficial owners have authority to vote on certain items when they have not received instructions from beneficial owners.
 Under applicable securities exchange rules, the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm is considered a "discretionary" item.
 This means that brokers may vote in their discretion on this matter on behalf of beneficial owners who have not furnished voting instructions.
 In contrast, certain items are considered "non-discretionary," and a "broker non-vote" occurs when brokers do not receive voting instructions from beneficial owners with respect to such items.
-Proposals (1)-(4) in this proxy statement are "non-discretionary" items, which means that brokers that have not received voting instructions from beneficial owners with respect to these matters may not vote on these proposals.
+The proposals to elect directors and approve, on an advisory basis, the compensation of our Named Executive Officers, are "non-discretionary" items, which means that brokers that have not received voting instructions from beneficial owners with respect to these matters may not vote on these proposals.